mdarif/JavaScript-Boilerplate/README.md

 * JavaScript syntax highlighting has been added
 * `MODULE` has been renamed to `JSB` for better JavaScript semantics
 * Travis CI has been kicked off from the current version (v1.2)
-* Made several small changes like `use strict`, dir changes, css fixes, added additional grunt plugins
+* Made several small changes like `use strict`, dir changes, css fixes, added additional grunt plugins etc.

 ## Author